-The TSC2300 is an analog interface circuit for human interface devices.
+The TSC2302 is an analog interface circuit for human interface devices.
 A register-based architecture eases integration with microprocessor-based systems through a standard SPI bus.
 All peripheral functions are controlled through the registers and onboard state machines.

-The TSC2300 consists of the following blocks (refer to the block diagram on p.
+The TSC2302 consists of the following blocks (refer to the block diagram on p.
 2):

-- Touch Screen Interface
+- Touch screen interface

-- Keypad Interface

-- Battery Monitors
+- Battery monitors

-- Auxiliary Inputs
+- Auxiliary inputs

-- Temperature Monitor
+- Temperature monitor

-- Current Output Digital-to-Analog Converter
+- Current output digital-to-analog converter

-- Audio Codec and Signal Processing
+- Audio codec and signal processing

-Communication to the TSC2300 is via a standard SPI serial interface.
-This interface requires that the slave select signal be driven low to communicate with the TSC2300.
-Data is then shifted into or out of the TSC2300 under control of the host microprocessor, which also provides the serial data clock.
+Communication to the TSC2302 is via a standard SPI serial interface.
+This interface requires that the slave select signal be driven low to communicate with the TSC2302.
+Data is then shifted into or out of the TSC2302 under control of the host microprocessor, which also provides the serial data clock.

-Control of the TSC2300 and its functions is accomplished by writing to different registers in the TSC2300.
+Control of the TSC2302 and its functions is accomplished by writing to different registers in the TSC2302.
 A simple command protocol is used to address the 16-bit registers.
-Registers control the operation of the touch screen A/D converter, keypad scanner, and audio codec.
+Registers control the operation of the touch screen A/D converter, and audio codec.

-The result of measurements made will be placed in the TSC2300's memory map and may be read by the host at any time.
-Three signals are available from the TSC2300 to indicate that data is available for the host to read.
+The result of measurements made are placed in the TSC2302 memory map and can be read by the host at any time.
+Three signals are available from the TSC2302 to indicate that data is available for the host to read.
 The DAV output indicates that an analog-to-digital conversion has completed and that data is available.
-The KBIRQ output indicates that an unmasked key on the keypad has been pressed and de-bounced.
 The PENIRQ output indicates that a touch has been detected on the touch screen.